Maximal curves with respect to quadratic extensions over finite fields: Introduction

 \end{definition}

-We will thus provide different characterizations of DM-curves.
-These characterizations will prove useful to identify families of DM-curves such as the Weil-maximal or Weil-minimal curves (see Example \ref{Weil-max-min}), to establish the stability of the notion of Diophantine-maximality by coverings (see Proposition \ref{prop:coverings}) or to obtain an upper bound of the genus of a DM-curve depending only on $q$ (see Proposition \ref{prop:bound_g}).
+We will thus provide different characterizations of HP-maximal curves.
+These characterizations will prove useful to identify families of HP-maximal curves such as the Weil-maximal or Weil-minimal curves (see Example \ref{Weil-max-min}), to establish the stability of the notion of HP-maximality by coverings (see Proposition \ref{prop:coverings}) or to obtain an upper bound of the genus of a HP-maximal curve depending only on $q$ (see Proposition \ref{prop:bound_g}).

-\begin{prop}(Proposition \ref{Alpha} and Proposition (\ref{prop:carac_geom})) Let $X$ be a curve of genus $g \geq 1$ defined over ${\mathbb F}_q$.
+\begin{prop}(Proposition \ref{Alpha} and Proposition \ref{prop:carac_geom}) Let $X$ be a curve of genus $g \geq 1$ defined over ${\mathbb F}_q$.
 We denote by $\alpha_1,\ldots, \alpha_g$ the real parts of the reciprocal roots of the $L$-polynomial of $X$.
-The following assertions are equivalent \begin{enumerate}[label=(\roman*)] \item $X$ is a DM-curve, \item all the $\alpha_j$'s are equal, that is the zeta function of $X$ is of the form
+The following assertions are equivalent \begin{enumerate}[label=(\roman*)] \item $X$ is a Hallouin-Perret-maximal curve, \item all the $\alpha_j$'s are equal, that is the zeta function of $X$ is of the form

 (in this case, $2\alpha$ is an integer and we have $2\alpha=\frac{q+1-\sharp X({\mathbb F}_q)}{g}$), \item the number of rational points of the Jacobian $\Jac(X)$ of $X$ attains the upper bound (\ref{Bound_AHL}) given in \cite{AHL}